slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Boredom is a soul sucker.
 The unfed mind devours itself.' -- Gore Vidal*

-> *'When people don't express themselves, they die one piece at a time.' -- Laurie Halse Anderson*
+> *'When people don’t express themselves, they die one piece at a time.' -- Laurie Halse Anderson*

 > *'Stress is caused by giving a fuck.
 If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.
 Worry is a misuse of the imagination.'*